mm-inagaki/tacolabs/README.md

 This is the example static website for the *Fastly 101: Delivery* tutorial.

+## How to use this repository

+There are two ways of using this repository.

+You can fork or clone the repository and use the [Jekyll static site generator](https://jekyllrb.com) to build the site from scratch.

+Alternatively, if you'd prefer not to install Jekyll and the dependencies, you can access the fully built website in the `_built` directory.
+You could manually upload the HTML files and assets in that directory to an Amazon S3 bucket.

 ## Running locally

 It can be helpful to preview changes on your computer.
 After forking or cloning this repository, perform the following steps to generate the site and preview it: